TaliBytes/php-home-server/readme.md

 5 - I recommend reordering the default application using `sudo nano /etc/apache2/mods-enabled/dir.conf`

 6 - use `sudo a2enmod rewrite`.
-This project handles routing thru PHP instead of a file directory or Apache.
+This project handles routing thru PHP instead of a file directory or Apache

 7a - run `sudo nano /etc/apache2/sites-available/your_site.conf` and add